Fantasy Race to Dubai is the official fantasy golf game of the European Tour.

 This page tells you everything you need to know about how the game works.
 Click the headings to open the relevant section that you require information on.

-Select a team of six golfers for each week of the 2016 European Tour schedule, starting with the Abu Dhabi HSBC Championship (19-22 January 2017).
-Your team will then accumulate points based on the official Race to Dubai points earned by your players in the 2017 European Tour events.
+Select a team of six golfers for each week of the 2018 European Tour schedule, starting with the BMW SA Open hosted by the City of Ekurhuleni (11-14 January 2018).
+Your team will then accumulate points based on the official Race to Dubai points earned by your players in the 2018 European Tour events.